Maybe you already live in an older house. Perhaps you’re planning to move into one.

 Replacing Old Wiring as Part of a Bigger Project

-Like we said earlier, if you are planning to remodel the kitchen, add a new room, or some other renovation, replacing old electrical wiring may automatically be part of the project.
+Like we said earlier, if you are planning to remodel a kitchen, add a new room, or some other renovation, replacing old electrical wiring may automatically be part of the project.
 In fact, remodeling is often a great time to update household electrical wiring, as walls may already be open anyway, giving the electrician easy access to the wires.

 Schedule an Electrical Inspection